 Shish Industries Limited continues to deploy a well-articulated risk management framework.
-This is based upon a three tiered approach encompassing (i) enterprise risks, (ii) process risks, and (iii) compliance risks.
+This is based upon a three-tiered approach encompassing (i) enterprise risks, (ii) process risks, and (iii) compliance risks.

-i.
-Enterprise risk: The Company continue to evaluate the risk and also ensures that the mitigation processes are in place.
+I. Enterprise risk: The Company continue to evaluate the risk and also ensures that the mitigation processes are in place.

-ii.
+II.
 Process risk management involves assurances by the Company's Management regarding the effectiveness of business and financial controls and processes in all key activities across the various business processes.

-iii.
+III.
 Compliance risk management comprises a detailed mechanism of assurances with respect to adherence of all laws and regulations, with a comprehensive reporting process that cascades upwards from the accountable business line executives to Shish Industries Limited's Audit Committee and then on to the Board of Directors.

 The outcomes of business review meetings conducted by management regarding processes and their compliance, as well as observations of the Audit Committee and the Board of Directors are continuously incorporated to capture new risks and update the existing ones.
 All three dimensions of Shish Industries Limited's Risk Management framework are reviewed annually for their relevance and modifications, as required.
 The risk management process, including its tracking and adherence, is substantially enabled for greater consistency and better reporting capabilities.